How Much is a 1 Carat Diamond Worth? | Price + Buying Guide

 How Large is a 1 Carat Diamond?

-As mentioned, above, diamond carat weight isn’t an actual indicator of size.
-Size is determined by a diamond’s shape.
+As mentioned, above, diamond carat weight isn’t an actual indicator of size; diamond dimensions are determined by a diamond’s shape.
 A 1 carat round diamond with ideal proportions, for example, measures approximately 6.5 mm.
 Other diamond shapes may measure smaller or larger, depending on the size of their surface area.
+However, to give you an idea, 1 carat is equal to 0.2 grams, making a one carat diamond about the same weight as a paperclip.

 One carat Asscher and princess cut diamonds tend to appear smaller than round diamonds of the same carat weight, measuring around 5.5 mm in diameter.
 Elongated diamond shapes, on the other hand, like emerald, oval, pear, and marquise, typically appear larger.